 Unified Access and Control: Centralized Governance with MintMCP

-Enterprise AI governance requires more than security—it demands unified control over who accesses what, when, and how.
+Enterprise AI governance requires more than security, it demands unified control over who accesses what, when, and how.
 MintMCP's centralized governance model addresses this through comprehensive access management.

 Managing Who Can Access What: Granular Permissions

-- Least-privilege enforcement without complex policy management
+- Least-privilege enforcement through tool-level allowlisting and rule-based policy

 - Credential isolation preventing cross-team access to sensitive systems